NicholasLe04/Chess/README.md

 ## Description

-This was my first project developed in Unity Game Engine and was intended to be used as a C# and Unity learning opportunity.
+This was my first project developed in Unity Game Engine and was intended to be used as self-teaching exercise in C# and Unity.